Pyprohly/redditwarp/docs/source/user-guide/the-client.rst

    RedditWarp/0.7.0 Python/3.10.6 httpx/0.23.0 Bot !-- u_SuvaBot/1.0.0 (by u/Pyprohly)

 The full user agent that is used differs slightly.
-The `client.http.set_user_agent()` function can be used to set the whole user agent, however this is not advised and if not done correctly would be a violation of the Reddit API guidelines.
+The `client.http.set_user_agent()` function can be used to set the full user agent.
+However, doing this is not advised, and if not done correctly would be a violation of the Reddit API guidelines.

 Making requests